john-morales/concurrent-utils/README.md

 pigz4j
 ======

 Threaded implementation of gzip stream based on pigz.
+Benchmarks and usage coming soon.